knetsov91/Favourizer/README.md

 # Favourizer
-Online system for collection of favourite for the user web resources.
+Online system for collection and organization of user's favourite web resources.